purescript/purescript/psc-ide/PROTOCOL.md

 #### Imports

-The list commmand can also list the imports for a given file.
+The list command can also list the imports for a given file.

 ```json
 {